-- Pursuit of highly efficiency management through execution of rigorously - selected strategic investments and continuous asset replacement • Thorough refinement of existing businesses by enacting our business funda- - mentals: "earn, cut, prevent."
-Announcement and implementation of ITOCHU's Policy on the Governance of its Listed Subsidiaries. etc. - Page 77 ITOCHU's Policy on the Governance of Its Listed Subsidiaries
+- Pursuit of highly efficiency management through execution of rigorously selected strategic investments and continuous asset replacement - Thorough refinement of existing businesses by enacting our business fundamentals: "earn, cut, prevent. - its Listed Subsidiaries, etc. - Page 77 ITOCHU's Policy on the Governance of Its Listed Subsidiaries